PhD positions

 PhD research Topic 2: Optical Spectroscopy of Quantum Confined Nanomaterials

 The dissertation research will focus primarily on the characterization of optical properties of quantum confined nanocrystals, such as quantum dots, rods, platelets, etc., as well as development of novel microscopy characterization methods for studies of nanocrystals at a single nanoparticle level.
-The project, supported by grant from EU, will be performed in collaboration with top international institutions in the EU and USA.
+The project will be performed in collaboration with top international institutions in the EU and USA.

 • Recently completed Master’s degree in Chemistry, Physics or a related field